-What is Drip Campaign?
+What is Drip Campaign in Channel Marketing?

 Drip Campaign is an automated series of messages sent to a target audience.
 It helps nurture leads, onboard channel partners, and keep them informed.
 This strategy uses consistent communication to strengthen partner relationship management and drive engagement within your partner ecosystem.